carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 * Add reviewers (see below for advice).
 (If you set the Repository field correctly, llvm-commits or cfe-commits will be subscribed automatically;
   otherwise, you will have to manually subscribe them.)
-* In the Repository field, enter the name of the project (LLVM, Clang, etc.) to which the review should be sent.
+* In the Repository field, enter "rG LLVM Github Monorepo".
 * Click *Save*.

 To submit an updated patch: